 After 12 weeks both groups showed improved verbal memory function but the yoga group also showed improvement in visual-spatial memory.
 In other words, you’re going to remember where you parked your car more easily!

 Other benefits in the yoga group including an elevated mood, greater resiliency and reduced anxiety.

-It’s easy to fall into the trap of thinking yoga is the clearly the best thing since sliced bread for keeping our brains sharp.
+It’s easy to fall into the trap of thinking yoga is clearly the best thing since sliced bread for keeping our brains sharp.
 While it undoubtedly provides a number of cognitive benefits, as with diet, it’s not about a single item but applying a range of useful choices.
-Yoga on it’s own won’t give you the Nimbus 2016 Cerebral Broomstick you’re after.
-However combining yoga with some regular Huffnpuff exercise, the hot and sweaty sort that gets your heart rate up as well as increasing your level of general physical activity each day would certainly appear to be a very enjoyable way to boost your cognitive and physical fitness.
+Yoga on its own won’t give you the Nimbus 2016 Cerebral Broomstick you’re after.
+However combining yoga with some regular Huffnpuff exercise, the hot and sweaty sort that gets your heart rate up as well as increasing your level of general physical activity each day would certainly appear to be a very enjoyable way to boost your cognitive and physical fitness and help with forgetting.

 Does your memory need a little zoosh to bring it up to speed?